seaflow-uw/seaflow-website/content/authors/chris/_index.md

 bio: I do computer things in the lab, mostly in Python, sometimes in Javascript or R.

 interests:
-- Python
+- Compute Infrastructure
-- Javascript
+- Software Analysis Tools
-- R
+- Reproducible Research

 # education:
 #   courses:
 #   - course: